-Eligible Vehicles for competitors participating must conform to the Motorsport UK year book Safety Regulations.
-The Engine must be in accordance with the Technical Data logged with the Motor sport UK year book and this must match the kart class you are entering under.
+Eligible Vehicles for competitors participating must conform to the Motorsport UK yearbook Safety Regulations.
+The Engine must be in accordance with the Technical Data logged with the Motorsport UK yearbook and this must match the kart class you are entering under.

 Each driver will be allowed 1 kart & 2 engines only, per race meeting.
 It is the competitor’s responsibility to ensure that the correct kart & engine numbers and other details are recorded on the scrutineering card.
-The competitors must abide by the these championship regulations.
+The competitors must abide by these championship regulations.
 Any driver excluded for technical infringement will lose all points from the round.
-However, for a minor technical infringement (e.g. underweight, side pods outside wheels, air box, broken or missing etc.), the Clerk of the Course shall have the discretion to waive this penalty and classify the infringement as a non compliance.
+However, for a minor technical infringement (e.g. underweight, side pods outside wheels, air box, broken or missing etc.), the Clerk of the Course shall have the discretion to waive this penalty and classify the infringement as a non-compliance.
 If a driver is excluded during the heats he/she is eligible to participate in the final, provided the infringement is not classed as a major infringement and must be corrected and evident for the Scrutineering staff to check.
 It is expected that the penalty will be applied for engine, tyres or fuel infringements, which are classified as major technical infringements.

 For minor exclusion’s the driver will receive points for the place of listing on the official result sheet for that race.
-If a driver is suspended or excluded, it does not allow the competitor to take part in the prize giving or the podium ceremony, nor to appear in the official classification of the competition in any place other than that resulting from the application of the penalty.
+If a driver is suspended or excluded, it does not allow the competitor to take part in the prize-giving or the podium ceremony, nor to appear in the official classification of the competition in any place other than that resulting from the application of the penalty.

 Post Race Scrutineering will take place after each heat and finals and all results are deemed provisional until all karts are released by the Scrutineer, or any person designated to do so.
 Any driver and kart directed or requested by an official to go into the weighing/scrutineering area, should not leave this area without permission or instruction of the scrutineer, or any person designated to do so in his absence.

 When the meeting is declared dry, slicks must be used, if a meeting is declared open then either slicks or wets may be used.
-Slicks can not be used if the meeting is declared wet.
+Slicks can not be used in the meeting is declared wet.